 The ‘Lady and the Unicorn’ tapestry is the Mona Lisa of its time, but it’s far from the only notable work; the well-preserved Roman baths, glimmering jewelry, stained-glass windows, and tombstones each bring history to life!

-You’ll soar to 150 meters on the Ballon de Paris and float above one of the most beautiful cities in the world, so don’t forget to bring (and hold tightly onto) that camera!
+Ready for lift-off?
+A bucket-list activity for thrill seekers; after braving the pre-dawn alarm clock, getting a quick safety briefing, and climbing aboard the aircraft, you’ll soar to 150 meters on the Ballon de Paris and float above one of the most beautiful cities in the world, so don’t forget to bring (and hold tightly onto) that camera!

 Ready to put the pedal to the metal?

-96 – Eat at Michelin-starred restaurants!
+97 – Eat at one of many Michelin-starred restaurants!

-To enjoy a 3-star restaurant on the cheap, head to Pierre Gagnaire and order the tasting menu or try Le Pre Catelan’s lunch menu!
+Around 150 Michelin stars have been given to Paris’ restaurants — just let that sink in.
+To enjoy a 3-star restaurant on the cheap, head to Pierre Gagnaire and order the tasting menu, or try Le Pre Catelan’s lunch menu.